Sustainable Communities

 Kuljit is an experienced project manager and trainer in social work and criminal justice.
 She is CEO of RISE Staff Mutual C.I.C., which specialises in work with offenders and victims of crime and on empowering young people to achieve their full potential. see risemutual.org

-He has successfully completed many digital projects: working with small companies and charities supporting children i.e. Tabla Works and Amuru.
+Mani is an experienced web developer.
+Digital projects include small companies and charities supporting children i.e. Tabla Works and Amuru.
 As well as creating a bespoke case management systems e.g. for Veterans and their families, bespoke e-commerce platform for Mobile Testing Solution (IELTS college), development of MY SOS FAMILY APP and api, merging several websites together – MK Dental.

-Our Partner
+Our Partners

 RISE MUTUAL CIC